aaronksaunders/acs-adapter-starter/README.md

 ===
 The purpose of this repo is to provide an application template as a starter to build native, cross-platform, cloud enabled application on the Appcelerator Platform.

+###Features
-Has a User Object with extended methods for logging in and getting account information.
-We have also extended the user to provide gelocation functionality
+* Has a User Object with extended methods for logging in and getting account information.
+* We have also extended the user to provide gelocation functionality